 Besides, direct heat of the sunlight on tomato plants and fruits may cause sunscald tomato problems.

-c- Windy weather condition:
+c- Windy weather conditions:

 d- Night time temperature: